kdmonroe/map-the-vote/README.md

 4. Open [http://localhost:3000](http://localhost:3000) in your browser

 ## Data Sources
 The electoral vote data and state information are stored in JSON files in the `public/data` directory.
-These can be easily updated for future elections or different scenarios.

 ## Contributing
 Please feel free to submit issues or pull requests.